 The biggest problem when visiting Japan, at least to me, was not knowing what to expect.
 After having been to 90 countries and being on the road 40% of the time, I thought I had seen it all but Japan still managed to leave me speechless, turned me into a fool and at times, made me let out a heartfelt and sincere “wtf…”.

 So here are a few things you should know about Japan, hilarious moments I experienced in the country and other things you should know before planning a trip to Japan, unless you like making a fool of yourself, then by all means, stop reading on.

 *Warning – the following article may be full of silly, incorrect and plain wrong stereotypes but these are sometimes necessary to have at least an expectation and a first response to a new and challenging environment.

 For further reading when you’re done with this article, here’s our jam-packed 4 day Tokyo itinerary.
 We’ve also created a complete guide of the best things to do in Japan for first time or even seasoned travelers.
-We have also written about the most delicious Japanese food to try, a complete shopping guide to Tokyo and some inspirational facts about Japan to know before you go and a list of the best movies about Japan.
+We have also written about the most delicious Japanese food to try, a complete shopping guide to Tokyo, some inspirational facts about Japan to know before you go and a list of the best movies about Japan.

 - 1. In Japanese, even if they speak English

 - 2. If you want to role-play, you will have to go full in

 - 6. If you are old and British, the metro will bring nostalgia back

 - 7. Temperatures rise and fall, all the time

 - 9. Gamification of E-V-E-R-Y-T-H-I-N-G